jenmuell/nxf-bacass_samlpesheet_generator/README.md

 ## Default parameters
 --pipeline          to specify one of the above mentioned pipelines <br>
 --reads             to specify the assembly type by the corresponding reads.
-You can selcet ***short, long or hybird*** <br>
+You can selcet ***short, long or hybrid*** <br>
 --mapping_file      specfy the file names for the corresponding reads.
 Default for Nanopore reads is ***barcode***

 ### The mapping file
 For short- and long-read assemblies it has to contain a single column with the respectiv name for the short and long read samples. <br>
-For the hybird assembly it contain two tab-separated columns, were the first include all short-read and the second all long-read sample names.
+For the hybrid assembly it contain two tab-separated columns, were the first include all short-read and the second all long-read sample names.

 ## Running commands
 For more information about the pipeline parameter run: